 J.W.
-Ford is an accomplished artist who has worked in watercolor, acrylic and airbrush, charcoal, graphite and digital computer art.
-Most recently she has begun working in metal - embossing and painting on copper, brass and aluminum.
+Ford is an accomplished multi-media artist who has worked in watercolor, airbrushed acrylic, charcoal, graphite and digital computer art.
+Recently she has created her own unique style of embossing and painting on copper, brass, pewter and aluminum metals.

-Her artistic passion has always been head and shoulder portraits of the human being.
-The portrait can be expressed literally as in a realistic commissioned portrait.
-But her favored area is in doing expressionist portraits of heads and faces that come from within herself.
+J.W.
+Ford’s artistic passion has always been head and shoulder portraits of the human being.
+The portraits she prefers to do are not the literal, realistic commissioned portrait.
+But instead she favors doing expressionist portraits of heads and faces that come from within herself that she sometimes refers to as Masks.
 Here she feels totally unencumbered and is free to express various ideas and concepts oftentimes of a spiritual nature.
-And sometimes her love of fashion and graphic design take center stage.
-But always she attempts to create with meticulous attention to design, composition, color, pattern, shine and texture.
+Much time is spent on facial expression and eyes in particular.
+In the case of the Masks she might add the spiritual third eye and render the physical eyes as vacant.